-We strongly recommend that students submit their Free Application for Federal Student Aid (FAFSA) to the Federal Processor THREE MONTHS PRIOR TO OUR DEADLINE DATES or, at a minimum, two weeks before the deadline dates below.
+We strongly recommend that students submit their Free Application for Federal Student Aid (FAFSA) or Washington Application for State Financial Aid (WASFA) to the State Processor to the Federal Processor THREE MONTHS PRIOR TO OUR DEADLINE DATES or, at a minimum, two weeks before the deadline dates below.
 Most funds are available on a first-come, first-served basis, so apply early.